RestartB/titanium/README.md

   - **lb-control reset:** reset the server leaderboard.
   - **lb-control reset-user:** reset a user on the server leaderboard.
 - **Misc Commands** *(misc.py)*
-  - **fun 8ball:** consult the mystical 8 ball for an answer to a question.
+  - **fun 8ball:** consult the mystical 8-ball for an answer to a question.
   - **fun random-num:** get a random number.
   - **fun dice:** roll a dice.
   - **fun github-roast:** get a GitHub profile roast from https://github-roast.pages.dev/.